Pavel Datsyuk: 2006–2013: Ascent to stardom, Selke trophies, second Stanley Cup championship

-During the entirety of the 2011 pre-season, Datsyuk wore jersey number 24 as a tribute to former teammate Ruslan Salei, who perished on 7 September 2011, in the Lokomotiv Yaroslavl plane crash, along with 43 others.
-Datsyuk was an early-season candidate for the Hart Memorial Trophy, awarded to the League MVP, until a knee injury in February forced the Red Wings into a slump.
-The team dropped from first place in February to fifth at the end of the season, where they drew the Nashville Predators in the first round, losing the series four games to one.
-Datsyuk finished the season with 67 points in 70 games for the regular season, and was also named to the 2012 NHL All-Star Game in Ottawa.
+During the entirety of the 2011 pre-season, Datsyuk wore jersey number 24 as a tribute to former teammate Ruslan Salei, who perished on 7 September 2011, in the Lokomotiv Yaroslavl plane crash, along with 43 others until switching back to his usual number 13 for the 2011–12 season.
+Datsyuk was an early-season candidate for the Hart Memorial Trophy, awarded to the League MVP, until surgery to remove fragments in his knee on 21 February 2012 forced the Red Wings into a slump.
+Despite him returning to the lineup after missing 11 games, the team dropped from first place in the Western Conference in February to fifth place at the end of the season, where they drew the fourth-seeded Nashville Predators in the first round of the 2012 playoffs, losing the series in five games.
+Datsyuk finished the season with 67 points (19 goals, 48 assists) in 70 games for the season followed by one goals, two assists and three points in all five playoff games, and was also named to the 2012 NHL All-Star Game in Ottawa.
+Datsyuk was also named a finalist for the Selke Trophy for the fifth straight season which was eventually awarded to Boston Bruins center Patrice Bergeron.

-As the NHL entered its second lockout in eight years in 2012–13, Datsyuk followed other prominent NHL players, such as Alexander Ovechkin and Evgeni Malkin, in playing overseas; he signed with CSKA Moscow of the Kontinental Hockey League (KHL) in September.
+As the NHL entered its second lockout in eight years in 2012–13, Datsyuk followed other prominent NHL players, such as Washington Capitals winger and captain Alexander Ovechkin and Pittsburgh Penguins center Evgeni Malkin, in playing overseas while the lockout was in effect; he signed with CSKA Moscow of the Kontinental Hockey League (KHL) on 16 September 2012.
 Datsyuk tallied 36 points in 31 games.

-When play resumed in January 2013, Datsyuk returned to the Red Wings and managed to score 49 points in 47 games.
-Detroit would make it to the second round of the 2013 playoffs before being defeated by the eventual champions, the Chicago Blackhawks, in seven games via an overtime goal by Brent Seabrook.
-The Red Wings lost the series despite being ahead at one point three games to one.
-Later in the 2013 off-season, Datsyuk signed a three-year extension to stay with Detroit.
+When play for the NHL resumed in January 2013 for a 48 game-shortened regular season, Datsyuk returned to the Red Wings and managed to score 15 goals, 34 assists for 49 points in 47 games.
+Datysuk was named a finalist for the Selke Trophy for the sixth straight year, ultimately ceding the award to Chicago Blackhawks center and captain Jonathan Toews.
+Detroit as a team finished as the seventh seed and as a result would take on the second-seeded Anaheim Ducks in the first round where they would upset them in seven games (recovering from a 3–2 series deficit along the way) and make it back to the second round of the 2013 playoffs where they were defeated by the Presidents' Trophy-winning and eventual Stanley Cup champion Chicago Blackhawks in seven games via an overtime goal in game seven by Blackhawks defenceman Brent Seabrook.
+The Red Wings lost the series despite having a 3–1 series lead.